decentraland/adr/docs/ADR-42-third-party-collections-registry.md

 ## Contract Implementation

 The TPR smart contract is going to be deployed on Polygon and support meta-transactions with the EIP-712 to reduce operational costs.
-Also, the contract can be easily migrate because it doesn't store or mint any token.
+The contract can be easily migrated because it doesn't store or mint any tokens.
 The main purposes of this registry is to have an on-chain way to check whether an item has been approved by a committee member and therefore can be submitted to the Decentraland catalysts.
 And, to check whether a third party or item has been approved or rejected.

 The contract is not a storage-gas-consumption top efficient because it is priorize a way to loop through third parties and items without the need of indexing historical data.